ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 From there, override the specific methods from the CallbackBase that you want to provide a callback for.
 For plugins intended for use with Ansible version 2.0 and later, you should only override methods that start with `v2`.
 For a complete list of methods that you can override, please see ``__init__.py`` in the `lib/ansible/plugins/callback <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_ directory.

-The following example shows how Ansible's timer plugin is implemented
+The following example shows how Ansible's timer plugin is implemented:

 .. code-block:: python